daniel-sunyou-li/TTTT_TMVA_DNN/singleLepAnalyzer/README.md

 The singleLepAnalyzer framework is split into 5 overall steps, beginning with step3 `.root` files produced by `application.py` and ending with the calculation of the yield limits:

 __1. Produce signal/background/data histograms for each variable__
-__2. Produce the combine templates and compute all systematics, re-bin the histograms for combine, and visualize the distributions__
+__2. Produce the combine templates and compute all systematics__
-3.
+3. Re-bin the histograms for combine and plot the templates (WIP)
 4.
 5.

 Each step can be run using the `submit_SLA.py -s [#] -c [config file]` script using the input command `-s` to indicate a step from `1` to `5` and `-c` indicates which configuration file to use.
 A unit test submission can be made using the tag `--test`.
 The configuration file template with default values is provided as [`config_SLA.json`](https://github.com/daniel-sunyou-li/TTTT_TMVA_DNN/blob/test/singleLepAnalyzer/config_SLA.json) and __should be edited__ to the user's discretion.